 What’s In It For Me?

-I went to a presentation on the history of organized crime (mafia) in our area.
-The reason is that I have written a book, At What Price, that has some organized crime in it, and I went there for research and inspiration.
 During the first speaker’s PowerPoint presentation (with photos and newspaper clippings), some people in the large audience laughed at certain stories.
 At the end of it, he told the people (paraphrasing not exactly what he said) that what he presented was not funny but horrifying and that we should not celebrate these people.
 However, the sizeable captive audience told another story.

-Did you notice that there’s a lot of violence and negativity all around us on television with the news, crime shows, and documentaries?
+Today, we’re bombarded with violence and negativity on television or online with news, crime shows, documentaries, video games and the like.
 And it’s incredibly popular.
 People love to see and talk about train wrecks.
 I wonder, though, if the presentation I saw was about saints who came from our region and the good they did in the world, would there have been that many people?
-I don’t believe so.
-First, it seems that faith-based programs aren’t all that popular, and second, the majority of us love to see train wrecks.
-I assume everyone came to the presentation to learn more about this area, but again, if the presentation was only about coal mining (which was prominent in this area at one time), would there have been that large number of people?
-I don’t think so.

-We all have the “what’s in it for me” thought process.
-How can we not?
-We’re born to be self-preserving to carry on the human race.
-The degree to which we think about that varies from person to person.
-Those in the organized crime bracket became somewhat of a celebrity.
-Most of us don’t focus on the pain and horror organized crime causes; instead, the fancy suits, money, hunger for power, and greed seem to make them role models for some.
-They seemed untouchable and cool.
+What I learned about those in the organized crime bracket was that they were very much into the what’s in it for me game.
+Most of us don’t focus on the pain and horror organized crime caused; instead, the fancy suits, money, power, and greed seem to make them role models and celebrities.
 People feared them but also respected them.
-I will put a wager on that because books and movies showed the mob in a tough, mysterious fashion; people see real-life stories as romantic fairy tales of people with money and power.
-(Dear God, I’m not a gambler; why do I keep betting? 🙂 )
+Books and movies showed the mob in a tough, mysterious fashion; people see real-life stories as tales of people with money and power.

-So how does “what’s in it for me” tie into the presentation I saw on organized crime?
+So, how does “what’s in it for me” tie into the presentation I saw on organized crime?
 It got me thinking about how most people celebrate money and power over authenticity and kindness.
 Just think about a person you know who is loud, boisterous, and bossy; they seem to garner a lot of attention.
 They have the “what’s in it for me” attitude to the tenth degree, right, but somehow they get respect from others (primarily weak-minded, I’m sure.)

 Oh dear, I’m getting off-topic.
 I’m pretty passionate about the thank-you stuff.

 So, back to “what’s in it for me.”
-Well, apparently, the cashiers working at the stores taking money from people (who earned that money to be able to buy those things) don’t bother to think about the person standing in front of them but instead, show a “what’s in it for me” attitude.
-The “I hate this boring, mindless job, and I want to get out of here so I can do something fun” attitude comes across clearly to me.
-I’ve had boring jobs before where the clock ticked slower than a sloth, but I was always professional and said thank you.
-So it’s got to be either entitlement or a lack of learning manners.
+Well, apparently, the cashiers working at the stores taking money from people (who earned that money to be able to buy those things) don’t bother to think about the person standing in front of them, but instead, show a “what’s in it for me” attitude.
+I’ve had boring and mindless jobs before, but I was always professional and said thank you.
+So is it a lack of learning manners?
+I don’t know.

 Thank you for reading this, and I hope I offered another nugget to think about.
 I’d love to know if you liked this post and if it meant something to you.